fgsfdsfgs/doukutsupsx/README.md

 * CuckyDev, Clownacy, Gabriel Ravier and probably others for CSE2;
 * [PCSX-Redux authors](https://github.com/grumpycoders/pcsx-redux/blob/main/AUTHORS) for Nugget and PCSX-Redux itself;
 * Schnappy for [nolibgs_hello_worlds](https://github.com/ABelliqueux/nolibgs_hello_worlds) and the toolchain setup instructions;
-* Lameguy64 for PSn00bSDK, which was used for the earlier versions of this port;
+* Lameguy64 for PSn00bSDK, which was used for the earlier versions of this port, and for mkpsxiso;
+* Adrian "asie" Siekierka and Ben "GreaseMonkey" Russell for libpsxav;
+* Sean Barrett for stb_image;
+* David Reid for dr_wav;
 * axetion, CuckyDev, impiaaa, Infu, Nicolas Noble, peach, Schnappy, sickle, Stenzek and other nice people from the PSXDEV Discord server for help and testing;
 * probably more people I'm forgetting.